20 Common Triggers of Hip Pain in Women

 Recommended Hip Exercises

-3️⃣ Hip Flexor Stretches – Reduce tightness and improve flexibility in the hip region.
+3️⃣ Hip Flexor Stretches – Help to ease tightness and make the hip feel more flexible.

-4️⃣ Leg Raises – Strengthen the hip flexors and surrounding muscles to promote stability.
+4️⃣ Leg Raises – This helps make the hip flexors and other muscles around them stronger.
+These muscles help with stability.

 Exercise Guidelines

-By incorporating these exercises into a regular fitness routine, women can maintain strong, healthy hips and reduce the risk of pain and mobility issues.
+By adding these exercises to a normal fitness plan, women can keep their hips strong and healthy.
+This can also lower the risk of pain and problems with movement.

 Managing Hip Pain: Physical Therapy, Alternative Therapies, and When to Seek Medical Attention